Dashboard & Settings

 New Grow

-- Resets the current growth phase back to Colonisation.
+- Resets the growth phase to Colonisation.

 - Resets the flush count to zero.